Morpho-lang/morpho/help/functionals.md

 The `LinearElasticity` functional measures the linear elastic energy away from a reference state.

-You must initialize with a reference mesh:
+Initialize with a reference mesh:

     var le = LinearElasticity(mref)

-Manually set the poisson's ratio and grade to operate on:
+Optionally choose the grade at construction:

+    var le = LinearElasticity(mref, 1)

+Manually set Poisson's ratio:

     le.poissonratio = 0.2

-    le.grade = 2
+To use a different reference configuration, if the reference mesh changes, call `update`:

+    le.update(newref) // Replace with a new reference mesh le.update()       // Recalculate cached reference data

 The energy for each element in the Mesh is computed as follows: First the Gram matrix `S` is computed for the element as well as the Gram matrix `F` for the corresponding element in the reference Mesh.
 These quantities are used to compute the Cauchy-Green strain tensor: